 IMPLANTABLE VENOUS PORT MARKET OVERVIEW

-The global implantable venous port market size was anticipated to be valued at USD 0.53 billion in 2024, with a projected growth to USD 0.82 billion by 2033 at a CAGR of 5% during the forecast period from 2025 to 2033.
+The global implantable venous port market was valued at USD 0.56 billion in 2025 and is expected to rise to USD 0.59 billion in 2026, eventually reaching USD 0.91 billion by 2035, expanding at a CAGR of 5% from 2025 to 2035.

 An implantable venous port, known as a "port," is a medical device placed under the skin to provide extended access to a patient's bloodstream for administering medications, chemotherapy, or treatments that require intravenous access.
 It consists of a reservoir and a catheter.
 The reservoir is implanted beneath the skin, often on the upper chest, while the catheter connects it to a large vein near the heart.